GA-MEB/ruby-cipher-challenge/README.md

 Instructions here.

-You should be running `rubocop` before diagnosing any bugs, since it finds some of the most common sources of errors.
+Please run the Rubocop linter (`rubocop lib`) before debugging your code, since the linter will make it easy to spot many common sources of errors.
-After `rubocop` passes _your_ code (ignore any warnings about `spec_helper`), you should run `rspec` to run the included tests, which will tell you whether or not you've met requirements.
+After `rubocop` passes your code, run `rspec` to run the included tests, which will tell you whether or not your code meets the requirements.

 ## Bonus